 Russian Movie/Good Times – Vanessa Williams, Howard McGillin, Brian Mitchell, Herndon Lackey

 I have never seen “Kiss Of The Spider Woman” on stage, but I’m sure this number must be spectacular, it is very theatrical.
 For those unfamiliar with the show, it is based on the novel of the same name by Manuel Puig.
-Luis Alberto Molina, a window dresser who’s in prison for corrupting a minor, falls in love with his new cellmate, Valentín, a Marxist revolutionary.
-Molina loves to watch movies, in particular, the ones with his idol, Aurora.
+Luis Alberto Molina, a window dresser in prison for corrupting a minor, falls in love with his new cellmate, Valentín, a Marxist revolutionary.
+Molina loves to watch movies, particularly those with his idol, Aurora.
 To kill time in their cell, he tells Valentín the plots of Aurora’s films.

 This one, in particular, Russia Movie/Good Times, tells the story of Tatyana, a vedette du cabaret who dies in the arms of her lover Anatol, a revolutionary Bolshevik anarchist.
-She’s killed by the bullet that aimed for Anatol.
+She’s killed by the bullet that was aimed at Anatol.
 The number foreshadows Molina and Valentín’s fate.

 Every time I hear this song, I stage the entire sequence in my head.